-When the opportunity exists, do your research.
+• When the opportunity exists, do your research.
 Investigate nursing home options.
 Visit facilities unannounced.
 Drop in as if you were visiting a resident.
 Travel the corridors observing the interactions between staff and persons who live there.
-Speak to the are contented.
-Talk with other family members who have persons living there to find they think.
+Speak to the persons that live there and ask them if they are contented.
+Talk with other family members who have persons living there to find out what they think.

 - Visiting at mealtime, when staff tend to be working very hard, is recommended.
-Assess whether staff are able to manage the workload and the morale at these "peek" time - Are volunteers considered a part of the staff complement and valued for their contribution to the community - The more "institutional" a place feels, the less "person-centered" it is
+Assess whether staff are able to manage the workload and the morale at these "peek" time - Are volunteers considered a part of the staff complement and valued for their contribution to the community - The more "institutional" a place feels, the less "personcentered" it is